env0-labs/env0.terminal/docs/env0.terminal.unity.RESET.md

 - See `/docs/milestones.md` for milestone breakdowns.
 - Additional architectural references and contracts will be added as the project expands.
+- **NEW:** `TerminalEngine.cs` acts as the single public API and state gatekeeper for the entire logic engine.
+All input, state transitions, prompt rendering, and shell command handling are routed through this class, ensuring the console app and all future front-ends remain cleanly decoupled from internal module logic.

 ---